We may earn a commission when you click on the affiliate links in this post.

 Learning to get the perfect spaghetti and sauce takes some practice but once you get it down, it’s easy!
 Here are some tips for making the perfect Italian spaghetti:

-Tips for cooking the spaghetti noodles
+Tips for cooking the pasta

 - Salt the pasta water.
 Not just a pinch.
 You want to add a good amount, enough that when you taste the water you can distinctly tell that there is salt there.